shivakpkp/CLO835-Project1/README.md

 # CLO835-Project1
-Containerize an application on Cloud AWS
+Containerize an application on Cloud AWS.